 What questions do you have for me?
 This is your opportunity to ask questions.
 Given that you have a job description and not much else about this role at this point, take time to think about questions to ask.
 There are also countless lists online of possible questions to ask.
 Google them and see which ones seem right for you.
 Remember, too, that some of these questions might be more appropriate for the hiring manager than the recruiter.
 (If you continue in the hiring process, you'll meet with the hiring manager soon.)

-Click here for info on what to do first.
 Author7-time layoff survivor Brenda L. Peterson, The Layoff Lady, waxes poetic on layoffs, job transitions, & career resilience.
-Buy The Book!Were you recently laid off from your job and need a roadmap for what's next?
-Pick up a copy of my book, Seven Lessons From Seven Layoffs: A Guide!
+Buy The Book!Were you recently laid off?
+Need a roadmap for what's next?
+Or planning just in case?
+Check out my book, Seven Lessons From Seven Layoffs: A Guide!

 Categories